leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter04/01-Creating and Manipulating Strings.md

 # Creating and Manipulating Strings

 The String class is such a fundamental class that you'd be hard-pressed to write code without it.
+A string is basically a sequence of characters.

 In Java, these two snippets both create a String: